I love podcasts. Every day I awake to fresh new episodes downloaded onto my phone. I plug in my earphones and go about my day.

 Host: Dr. Andrew Huberman

 Esteemed researcher Dr. Andrew Huberman breaks down the latest neuroscience.
 The Huberman Lab studies neural regeneration, neuroplasticity, optimal performance, and different brain states like stress, focus, and fear.
 Andrew is world-class at explaining the most complex neuroscience and theories in plain English.
 That said, he still dives deep neuroanatomy and the science of behavior change.
 In each episode, Huberman translates the findings of recent studies into practical takeaways that we can apply to our daily life.
-The Huberman Lab has quickly become my favorite new podcast of 2021.
+The Huberman Lab became my favorite new podcast of 2021.

 What I like about Huberman Lab